dalibo/data2pg/doc/install.md

 Then the `data2pg/www/conf/config.inc.php` must be created using the `config.inc.php-dist` template.

+## Managing the connection passwords

+For the connections on the administration database or the target databases, the most secure way to manage passwords is to feed the ~/.pgpass file of the account hosting the Data2Pg software.

+The *data2pg.pl* scheduler and the *data2pg_monitor.pl* monitor clients only rely on the `.pgpass` file content to reach the Data2Pg administration database.

+To log on the target databases, the *data2pg.pl* scheduler may use either the `.pgpass` file content or the `target_database` table content from the administration database, the first being the most secure.
+So the `~/.pgpass` file of the OS account used to run these commands must be adjusted accordingly.

+The web client only accesses the Data2Pg administration database.
+It uses parameters set into its `config.inc.php` configuration file, including the *data2pg* password.

 ## Creating the data2pg extension

 On each target database, the `data2pg` extension must be created using the supplied `data2pg_init_extension.sh` shell script.
 Before running it, adjust the environment variables defined at the beginning of the script.

 Then type:

 ```sh
 ./data2pg_init_extension.sh